 192.168.1.1/24) and the range notation (

-You might have to install the packages for
+If you are running Home Assistant Core in a Python virtual environment, you might have to install the packages for

 sudo apt-get install net-tools nmap.

 sudo dnf -y install nmap.

 An example of how the Nmap scanner can be customized: